EQAR/deqar-docs/docs/report_data.md

 ## Provider(s)

 Each report must be associated with at least one provider.
-The record(s) for the provider(s) need(s) to already exists in DEQAR, see [the previous section on adding missing providers to DEQAR](institution_data.md).
+The record(s) for the provider(s) need(s) to already exist in DEQAR, see [the previous section on adding missing providers to DEQAR](institution_data.md).

 Preferably, the DEQARINST ID should be provided to identify the provider(s).
 In addition, the ETER ID can be used for higher education institutions listed in ETER/OrgReg.

 Alternatively, an agency may choose to use local or other identifiers for the provider(s).
-Before thesue can be used for submission, the local identifiers should be provided in bulk to the EQAR secretariat.
+Before these can be used for submission, the local identifiers should be provided in bulk to the EQAR secretariat.

 Only one identifier should be submitted for each provider in the submission object (see [Provider Identifiers](architecture_data_model.md#provider-identifiers)).
 If more than one identifier is submitted, then the DEQARINST ID will be used to establish internal linkage, followed by the ETER ID (for higher education institutions), followed by the local or other identifier.